• Skip to main content

 4. To separate the pulp, cut peeled oranges in half.
 Then slice off the pulp leaving center and seeds.
 Make sure the pulp is seed free.
 Gather all the pulp in a pot and set it aside.

 5. Save the center in a separate bowl.
-They will go into a muslin bag.
+They will go into a cheesecloth bag.

 Steps to make jam